junecaesar/hello-world/README.md

 # hello-world
-a brief instrunction of hello-world in GIT
+a brief instrunction of haha-world in GIT  world